 What About Co-ops and Special Interest Groups?

-When your homeschooling family takes part in a homeschool co-op or group, your days take on another level of depth.
+When your homeschooling family takes part in a homeschool co-op or homeschool support group, your days take on another level of depth.
 In a co-op, there are extended avenues for learning including group classes, field trips, electives, and even sports.
 Private, special interest groups can do the same thing but are usually smaller and more focused on one subject or activity.

-Camps can fall into this category, and often give parents a bit of respite while offering the child an opportunity to expand their horizons, learn about other places, and deepen their personal faith.
+Camps can fall into this category, too, and often give parents a bit of respite while offering the child an opportunity to expand their horizons, learn about other places, and deepen their personal faith.
 Be sure to talk to other families who have utilized camps, to make sure you’re connecting with the right ones, based on your beliefs and desired outcome.

-Things Aren’t Perfect
+Things Aren’t Perfect in Any Homeschool

-What Does It All Mean?
+In Closing, What Does It All Mean?

-The big take-away from this article should be, most of all, that you’re not in this alone.
+The big takeaway from this article should be, most of all, that you’re not in this alone.
 Knowing that your homeschool day looks very different from someone else’s homeschool day doesn’t mean anything more than this: you are doing this for your children, not theirs.